Adolescents’ perceptions of traditional “mapacho” tobacco in Pucallpa: emerging findings from a qualitative study

 Downloads

 World Health Organization.
 Tobacco [Internet].
-Geneva: WHO; 2025.
+WHO; 2025, de junio.
 Disponible en: https://www.who.int/news-room/fact-sheets/detail/tobacco

 Pichon-Riviere A, Bardach A, Rodríguez F, et al. Health, economic and social burden of tobacco in Latin America and the expected gains of fully implementing taxes, plain packaging, advertising bans and smoke-free environments control measures: a modelling study.
-Tob control.
+Tob Control.
 2024;33(5):611-21. doi:10.1136/tc-2022-057618

-Wilbert J. Tobacco and shamanism in South America.
+Wilbert J. Tobacco and Shamanism in South America.
 New Haven: Yale University Press; 1987.

-Harris S, Barbira F. Shamanic plants and gender in the healing forest.
-En: Hsu E, Harris S, organizadores.
+Harris S, Freedman FB.
+Shamanic plants and gender in the healing forest.
+En: Hsu E, Harris S, editores.
 Plants, health and healing: on the interface of ethnobotany and medical anthropology.
 New York, Oxford: Berghahn Books; 2010. pp. 135-78. doi:10.1515/9781845458218-008

-Barbira F. Tobacco and shamanic agency in the Upper Amazon: historical and contemporary perspectives.
-En: Russell A, Rahman E, organizadores.
-The master plant: tobacco in Lowland South America.
+Fredman FB.
+Tobacco and shamanic agency in the upper Amazon: historical and contemporary perspectives.
+En: Russell A, Rahman E, editores.
+The Master Plant: Tobacco in lowland South America.
 Londres: Bloomsbury; 2015. pp. 63-86. doi:10.4324/9781003087052-5

 Berlowitz I, García E, Maake C, et al. Indigenous-Amazonian traditional medicine’s usage of the tobacco plant: a transdisciplinary ethnopsychological mixed-methods case study.
 Plants.
 2023;12(2):346. doi:10.3390/plants12020346